-Alkabo is undoubtedly one of the most remote towns we have ever visited.
+Alkabo is undoubtedly one of the most fascinating but remote towns we have ever visited.
 Roughly six miles from Montana and eight miles from Canada, it is the most northwestern settlement in North Dakota.

 Alkabo is home to a handful of residents (there were only 19 remaining in 1976), and is situated on the side of a hill with the school at the top.

-The former Alkabo School is now a museum.
+The former Alkabo School is now a museum and we’re told it’s open by appointment.

 Open basements, structural ruins, and vacant buildings dot the townsite.